The Best Lead Time Reduction Methods in Procurement

 Originally uploaded on January 21, 2021

 Lead time reduction is vital for every procurement department to ensure their business is cost and time-effective; contributing to fleet efficiency.
-Here, we explore what lead time is, lead time reduction benefits and five lead time reduction methods for a smoother supply chain.
+Here, we explore what lead time is, lead time reduction benefits and five lead time reduction methods for a smoother supply chain, including improving internal and supplier relations and fuel card investment.

 What is Lead Time?